 In addition, I've set it so that the HTML generated by Mentat as an error page includes the following

 Although it is clear that Safari correctly registers the information delivered here, it is not made use of at any point.
-And what, one might ask, is the point of providing
+What'sis the point of providing

-Content-Disposition filename information, either in the HTTP header or in an HTML meta-tag, if it is then blithely ignored by the browser?
+Content-Disposition filename information, either in the HTTP header or in an HTML meta-tag, if it is then completely ignored by the browser?

 Selecting "Save As..." from within Safari results in a suggested filename title which consists of the contents of the